 Oh My!
 Productions (OMP) is a small production house in New York specializing in documentary films.
-We’re using transcriptive to transcribe both sit down and on-the-fly interviews, recently it helped OMP with our new documentary film Ren & Luca.
+We’re using transcriptive to transcribe both sit down and on-the-fly interviews, recently it helped OMP with our new documentary film Little Miss Westie.
 Now, depending on the quality of the audio, Transcriptive can even be used for the odd verite scene.
 Furthermore, we’ve used it on finished projects to create transcripts for closed captions and subtitles.

 OMP can’t even begin to say how useful Transcriptive has been; or how much time it has saved us.
 The turnaround time to receive the transcripts is SO much faster than when we sent it to a service.
 Sequence markers are used to mark up our interviews, so when we’re searching for a specific word, or phrase, we can easily find and access them.

 Transcriptive allows us to find replacements when a critical word in a sentence has interference.
 Our workflow has become much smoother once we’ve incorporated the Transcriptive markers into our projects.
 Now, we keep the markers window open and can hop to our desired areas rather than shuffling back-and-forth between our text document transcript and [Adobe] Premiere.